Yusuffrih/Boots-Review-MS3/README.md

     * to find reviews of boots that are of a certain star rating
 * User feedback whenever they carry out any of the CRUD operations
 * User feedback on forms in the case that they have not filled the form in correctly
-* Bootstrap css design features such as navabr, buttons cards etc.
+* Bootstrap css design features such as navbar, buttons cards etc.
 * Bootstraps responsive web design which allows users to use the site on all device sizes
 * A beautiful looking profile page displaying a photo of the user, a bio and their reviews that they have written
 * A landing page that lets the user know what the site is about at a glance